lucas-diedrich/mulink/README.md

 ## Citation

 This project was started at the [scverse proteomics hackathon in Berlin 2026](https://github.com/scverse/202603_hackathon_proteomics).
+Comparable features are implemented in the [QFeatures](https://rformassspectrometry.github.io/QFeatures/) package in R.

 > scverse proteomics working group 2026. mulink.